xuyuji9000/jwt-demo/README.md

-# slim react skeleton
+# jwt-demo
-This is slim react skeleton.
+This is a jwt demo.

 ## directories